 This simple stance is initiated from Sochin Dachi by turning the front foot to face directly forward as the toes are raised and the heel is placed directly onto the floor.
 The torso then rises upward slightly and draws backward to pull the front foot inward.
 Your weight is predominantly on the back leg and your hips and shoulders are positioned over this leg.
 The back leg remains slightly bent.
 The heels of both feet should form a straight line leading in the direction of local angle 1.

-This stance is often referred to as the Seven Star Stance or Tai Chi Heel Stance, but you will also often see it referred to as Strumming (or Playing) the Lute.
+This stance (with Chinese origins) is often referred to as the Seven Star Stance or Tai Chi Heel Stance, but you will also often see it referred to as Strumming (or Playing) the Lute.
 The latter name refers to a specific sequence of movements in Taichichuan (Tai Chi) in which Qi Xing Bu is prominently featured.
 So Strumming the Lute refers to a movement in Taichichuan and not to the specific stance.